-It is time to rethink the decades old source code in many platforms to avoid potential vulnerability in Open source platforms.
-Attackers can easily gain access of such platforms to exploit the old written code, which can put thousands of users at risk.
+It is time to rethink the decades-old source code in many platforms to avoid potential vulnerability in Open source platforms.
+Attackers can easily gain access to such platforms to exploit the old written code, which can put thousands of users at risk.

 In 2023, attackers will target new applications to make them vulnerable.
 The use of third-party tools is increasing, so the adoption of open source programming in new software and services has really surpassed.

 Unfortunately, security is not built into software development cycles and third parties are never properly scrutinized during code integration.

 9. A path ahead in SSL security (SHA1 to SHA2):

 As cybercrime is evolving, there is a requirement for better security from the business and customer point-of-view.
 Recently Google has announced sunsetting the use of the SHA1 algorithm in the upcoming version of Google Chrome Browser.

 It shows that SSL security indeed upgraded protection for online transactions.
 By following Google’s announcement we have started to provide SHA2 enabled certificates to all our prospective customers.
 In the future SSL protocol will have higher bit encryption and modern algorithm to protect unwanted cyber frauds.